cryptoscan-pro/crypto-bot-tg/README.md

 ## Configuration

-Create a `.env` file based on `.env.example` and specify the necessary environment variables.
+Create a `.env` file based on `.env.example` and specify the necessary environment variables:

+- `BOT_TOKEN`: This is the API key for your Telegram bot.
+It is required to authenticate and interact with the Telegram API.
+- `WEBSOCKET`: Set this to `1` to use WebSockets for real-time data updates, or `0` to use HTTP.

+These configurations are crucial for the bot's operation, determining how it connects to Telegram and whether it uses WebSockets or HTTP for data communication.

 ## Running